activatedgeek/blog/site/contents/ref/books/textbooks-on-various-subjects.md

 - [Understanding Machine Learning: From Theory to Algorithms](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/index.html) by Shai Shalev-Shwartz and Shai Ben-David (2014)

 - [Reinforcement Learning: Theory and Algorithms](https://rltheorybook.github.io) by Alekh Agarwal, Nan Jiang and Sham M. Kakade (2019)

+## Unread

+I have not read these books, but keeping here as good introductory references to complex topics when I need them.

+- [Computational Optimal Transport](https://optimaltransport.github.io/book/) by Gabriel Peyré and Marco Cuturi (2018)

+- [A First Look at Stochastic Processes](http://probability.ca/jeff/spbook.html) by Jeffrey S. Rosenthal (2019)

+- [An Introduction to the Numerical Simulation of Stochastic Differential Equations](https://my.siam.org/Store/Product/viewproduct/?ProductId=32922725) by Desmond Higham and Peter Kloeden (2021)